Bloc/workshop-curriculum/courses/javascript-primer/07-loops/02-for-loops-and-arrays/body.md

 ### Example

 `for` loops are often used to perform an action on items in an array.
-The counter variable (often `i` for "iteration") in a `for` loop is useful for accessing an item at a given index.
+The counter variable (often `i`) in a `for` loop is useful for accessing an item at a given index.

 Here's a loop that greets a group of friends: